joyprojects/wildfire/README.md

 1. [Public Key Authentication](https://www.nas.nasa.gov/hecc/support/kb/setting-up-public-key-authentication_230.html)
 for all pfes/sfes you intend to use (sfeX).
 Note that you do not need to this for all `lou` hosts, which is just storage.
 1. [SSH Passthrough.](https://www.nas.nasa.gov/hecc/support/kb/setting-up-ssh-passthrough_232.html)
 This repository has an example `~/ssh/config`, including commonly needed ciphers.
+Importantly, you should setup SSH passthrough for lou, pfes, and sfes you intend to use.
+You will not be able to connect to a reserved node or an interactive node if you do not have passthrough setup for that pfe.
+You will know passthrough is setup when you are not asked for your NAS password (only the PASSCODE and RSA Key).
 1. When setting up an SSH Tunnel, please use: `ssh -L 5901:node_name:5901 pfe` where `node_name` is the name of the interactive or reserved node.